sharktacos/OpenColorIO-configs/docs/Nuke.md

 See the [VFX Pulls](VFXpulls.md) doc for details on how client footage should be delivered to VFX in an ACES pipeline.

-The config also contains the color spaces from all major film cameras if you need to work with camera raw files.
-This is not typical for VFX pulls though and more commonly ACES2065-1 is used as the interchange format.

 ![img](img/nuke7.jpg)